 In the Saito complex of Enryakuji temple on Mt.
 Hiei, the Shaka-do main temple hall will open its doors to reveal its principal object of worship, a seated Buddha (Shaka Nyorai).
 The Buddha revealed to the public only once every 33 years.
 Visitors can also see the hall’s naijin altar area.

 December 2nd–3rd, 2017, 6:30 am

 ♦ Hot Air Balloon Over Lake Biwa, Takashima, early morning

 Dramatic sight of hot-air balloons crossing Lake Biwa.
-They start off very early in the morning so you would have stay near the launching beach in Takashima.
+They start off very early in the morning at Omi-Shirahama Beach so you would have stay near this beach in Takashima.
+The balloons aim to land in Notogawa in Higashi-Omi across the lake.
 Note that weather conditions can cancel the event.

-The famous Tonda Ningyo Bunraku puppet troupe will perform three acts.
+The famous Tonda puppet troupe will perform three acts.
 Admission 1,200 yen at the door.

 At JR Nagahama Station, go to Bus stop 1 and take the bus at 12:27 pm going to Nagahama Shiyakusho Azai-shisho-mae (長浜市役所浅井支所前) and get off at Biwa Shisho-mae (びわ支所前).
 Takes about 20 min.
 Only three buses go there on Sunday.
 Or take a taxi if you’re rich or going with friends.
 Google Map

 December 3, 2017